rscohen/SmartContractsGenerator/README.md

     }
 }
 ```

+## Deployment of the smart contract
-4 - Deploy your contract : in ./migrations create a deployment script specifically named 2_deploy_contracts.js :
+In ./migrations create a deployment script specifically named 2_deploy_contracts.js :
 ```Solidity
 var HelloWorld = artifacts.require("./HelloWorld.sol");
 module.exports = function(deployer) {
     deployer.deploy(HelloWorld);
 };
 ```

-4Bis "Optionnal" - How to protect your mnemonic (you'll need to write it to deploy the smart contract):
+## Otionnal - How to protect your mnemonic
+Indeed, you'll need to write your mnemonic (passphrase) in order to deploy your smart contract.
-We'll use the dotenv node module.
+We'll use the [dotenv](https://github.com/motdotla/dotenv) node module to protect your mnemonic.

+Installation of dotenv :

 	$ npm install --save dotenv

+Creation of your secret file containing your mnemonic :

-	$ gedit .env -> crée le fichier .env qui stockera vos données confidentielles
+	$ gedit .env

-Remplir le .env comme cela :
+In .env, write you mnemonic :

 	$ MNEMONIC="YOUR_MNEMONIC"

-5 - Configure Ropsten network and the provider
+## Configuration of the provider and the access to the ropsten network
 In truffle-config.js (or truffle.js on windows), add the following snippet inside module.exports:

 ```
 require('dotenv').config();